-We cannot be certain that the Seculert acquisition or that any future acquisitions or mergers will be successful.
+We cannot be certain that the Seculert or ShieldSquare acquisitions or that any future acquisitions or mergers will be successful.
 If the operation of the business of any future acquisitions or mergers disrupts our operations, our results of operations may be adversely affected, and even if we successfully integrate the acquired business with our own, we may not receive the intended benefits of the acquisition.
 In addition, our pursuit of potential acquisitions may divert our management's attention from our core business and require considerable cash outlays at the expense of our existing operations, whether or not such transactions are consummated.
-For example, in January 2017, we acquired Seculert Ltd., or Seculert, a company engaged in cyber-attack detection and hypertext transfer protocol (HTTP) analytics solutions, including the development user and user entity behavioral analysis (UEBA) solutions.
-This acquisition resulted in additional operating costs.
+For example, the technology we acquired as part of the Seculert acquisition developed, in our case, into technology designated to mitigate cloud native attacks and risks and is now our new Cloud Workload Protection (CWP) and the technology we acquired as part of the ShieldSquare product is expected to result in additional operating costs in 2019.
 A failure of any acquisitions or product developments to produce increased revenues could have a material adverse effect on our operations and profitability.